ArduPilot/ardupilot_wiki/dev/source/docs/porting.rst

     Windows7/8 users may need to create a .ini file to allow the USB device to be recognised.
 On Windows10 the board should be reconised automatically.

-Using waf to upload (Linux, MacOSX only):
+If using waf to upload (Linux, MacOSX only):

-- Connect the board to the PC with a USB cable
+- connect the board to the PC with a USB cable
-- Commands are in `BUILD.md <https://github.com/ArduPilot/ardupilot/blob/master/BUILD.md>`__ but in short, ``./waf copter --upload``
+- commands are in `BUILD.md <https://github.com/ArduPilot/ardupilot/blob/master/BUILD.md>`__ but in short, ``./waf copter --upload``

 After uploading, most likely no LEDs on the board will light up but it should be possible to connect to the board from your favourite ground station.
 An error message should appear on the ground station HUD complaining, “failed to init barometer”.